fennel-ai/client/docs/pages/architecture/core-engine.md

 the list of output messages as well as any new state changes to be written back to RocksDB.

-Runner than initiates a Kafka transaction and writes all output messages to the appropriate partition of output topic(s).
+Runner then initiates a Kafka transaction and writes all output messages to the appropriate partition of output topic(s).
 Runner also maintains a single-partition topic called _replaylog_.
 Runner writes a special marker message in the replaylog that somehow encodes & identifies the state store mutations (but doesn't